CGNS/cgns.github.io/CGNS-ReST-site/source/standard/MLL/api/general_remarks.rst

 is always a 64-bit integer, and ``cgsize_t`` will be either a 32-bit or 64-bit integer, depending on how the library was built.
 Many of the C functions in the MLL have been changed to use ``cgsize_t`` instead of *int* in the arguments.
 These functions include any that may exceed the 2Gb limit of an int, e.g., zone dimensions, element data, boundary conditions, and connectivity.
-In Fortran, all integer data is taken to be *INTEGER\*4* for 32-bit and *INTEGER\*8* for 64-bit builds.

-..
- TODO:MSB: I'm not entirely sure that the last sentence is accurate or what specific data it refers to.

 Several types of variables are defined using typedefs in the *cgnslib.h* file.
 These are intended to facilitate the implementation of CGNS in C. These variable types are defined as an enumeration of keywords admissible for